-The AGM shall be held in April of each year.
 The purpose of the AGM shall be to:

-- To receive a report from the Chairperson
+- Receive a report from the Chairperson

 Matters can be debated at the AGM after prior notice has been given in writing to the choir Secretary at least seven days prior to the meeting.